 Terms: 1, 2, 3, 4

-The Post-Graduate Diploma Programme is predominantly residential, consisting of residential weekends and one week-long residential per module, plus a number of non-residential study days per module.
+The programme is predominantly residential, consisting of residential weekends and one week-long residential per module, plus a number of non-residential study days, in each module.

-The programme structure offers a balance between theoretical understanding, personal development and clinical competence and students are encouraged to share responsibility for their learning.
+The programme curriculum and structure balances theoretical understanding, personal development and clinical competence which offers students the environment an opportunity to integrate their personal and professional learning and share responsibility for their learning.

 The programme is designed around three key principles:

 In addition to attendance on the programme, students are required to complete a clinical placement which involves one to one therapeutic counselling with clients and attendance at individual supervision.
-The course also requires students to engage in private study and complete written assignments.
+The course also requires students to engage in independent study and complete a number of written assignments.

-Payment of a non-refundable deposit is required to secure a place on the programme.
+The overall cost of the 2021-2023 programme is £8,300.
+An initial deposit of £500 is required to secure a place on the programme.
+Thereafter, the course fees for each year are £3,900.
 Fees are required to be paid in advance at the beginning of the academic year.
-Payment Plans are available.
+Payment Plans are available on request.

-You can access the course leaflet and application form by clicking on the links.
+You can access the course information leaflet and application form by clicking on the links.

 If you have an enquiry, you can either complete the form on the ‘Contact Us’ page, or email email@example.com or call us on 0330 202 0283